Mianyang: Catholicism

 Mianyang (Mien-tcheou-hien) was part of the Western Szechwan Mission.

 Christian presence in Sichuan (Szechwan) dates to the Tang dynasty (618–907) in the form of East Syriac Christianity (see "East Syriac Christianity in Sichuan").
-In the case of Mianyang, the earliest evangelization to this region, according to Annals of Religion in Mianyang, was carried out in 1777 by Louis Gabriel Taurin Dufresse, a Catholic missionary and martyr saint of the Missions Étrangères de Paris (MEP).
+In the case of Mianyang, the earliest evangelization to this region, according to Annals of Religion in Mianyang, was carried out in 1777 by Gabriel-Taurin Dufresse, a Catholic missionary and martyr saint of the Missions Étrangères de Paris (MEP).

 Joseph Hatinguais, missionary in Mien-tcheou.

 The first congregation was established in the 1820s in a small town named Bailin, now under the administration of Youxian District.
 A neo-Gothic church was subsequently built there and was expanded in 1913 by Alexandre Perrodin, which is known today as Bailin Catholic Church.
 In 1883, after ministering in the District of Long-ngan-fou (modern-day Pingwu) for three years, Joseph-Marie-Félix Hatinguais took charge of the District of Lio-pin.
 He directed the mission work there until died of typhoid fever on 16 October 1886.
 He was buried at the Annunciation Seminary in Ho-pa-tchang (modern-day Bailu).
 A purgatorial society existed in Beichuan before 1951.

 Our Lady of Lourdes Church is the only Catholic church building in Fucheng, the most populated district of Mianyang.
 Lucy Yi Zhenmei, a 19th-century local missionary from Mianyang, was martyred in Guizhou and canonized on 1 October 2000 by Pope John Paul II.

 Mianyang region was historically part of the MEP's Western Szechwan Mission, and is now under the jurisdiction of the Bishop of Chengdu.
 According to Asia Harvest, estimates from 2020 suggest that of the entire population (4,057,601) about 1.57% is Catholic (63,896), including underground church Catholics.

 Fourteen church buildings are included in a list in Annals of Religion in Mianyang, namely: